 The testing regime was developed by the Australasian Furnishing Research and Development Institute (Furntech) for use at the production site.

 Participating TVAA members have received training in the testing techniques from Furntech.

-The name of participating TVAA members are listed on the TVAA website under Quality Assurance.
+The name of participating members are listed on our website under "Quality Assurance".